 Module No Module Detailed Contents of Module Hrs.
 1 Basic Concepts and Finite Automata Alphabets, Strings, Languages, Closure properties.
-Finite Automata (FA) and Finite State machine (FSM), Deterministic Finite Automata (DFA) and Nondeterministic Finite Automata (NFA): Definitions, transition diagrams and Language recognizers NFA to DFA Conversion Equivalence between NFA with and without \(\varepsilon\)-transitions Minimization of DFA, FSM with output: Moore and Mealy machines, Equivalence Applications and limitations of FA.
+Finite Automata (FA) and Finite State machine (FSM), Deterministic Finite Automata (DFA) and Nondeterministic Finite Automata (NFA): Definitions, transition diagrams and Language recognizers NFA to DFA Conversion Equivalence between NFA with and without ε-transitions Minimization of DFA, FSM with output: Moore and Mealy machines, Equivalence Applications and limitations of FA.
 12 2 Regular Expressions and Languages Regular Expression (RE), Regular Language (RL), Equivalence of RE and FA:Arden's Theorem, State Elimination, RE Applications, Closure properties of RLs, Pumping lemma for RLs.
-6
+6 3 Grammars Grammars and Chomsky hierarchy, Regular Grammar (RG), Equivalence of Left and Right linear grammar, Equivalence of RG and FA 8

-Grammars and Chomsky hierarchy, Regular Grammar (RG), Equivalence of Left and Right linear grammar, Equivalence of RG and FA Context Free Grammars (CFG): Definition, Sentential forms, 3 Grammars Leftmost and Rightmost derivations, Parse tree, Ambiguity.
-8 Simplification and Applications.
+Context Free Grammars (CFG): Definition, Sentential forms, Leftmost and Rightmost derivations, Parse tree, Ambiguity.
+Simplification and Applications.
 Normal Forms: Chomsky Normal Forms (CNF) and Greibach Normal Forms (GNF).
 CFLs -Pumping lemma, Closure properties.
-Definition, Transitions , Language of PDA, Language 4 Pushdown acceptance by final state and empty stack PDA as generator, 5 Automata(PDA) decider and acceptor of CFG.
+4 Pushdown Automata(PDA) Definition, Transitions, Language of PDA, Language acceptance by final state and empty stack PDA as generator, decider and acceptor of CFG.
 Deterministic PDA, Non-Deterministic PDA, Application of PDA.
-Definition, Transitions, Design of TM as generator, decider and 5 Turing Machine acceptor.
-5 (TM) Variants of TM: Multitape, Universal TM. ) Applications, Power and Limitations of TMs.
-Decidability and Undecidability, Recursive and Recursively 6 Undecidability Enumerable Languages.
-Halting Problem, Rice's Theorem, 3 Post Correspondence Problem.
+5 5 Turing Machine (TM) Definition, Transitions, Design of TM as generator, decider and acceptor.
+Variants of TM: Multitape, Universal TM.
+Applications, Power and Limitations of TMs.
+5 6 Undecidability Decidability and Undecidability, Recursive and Recursively Enumerable Languages.
+Halting Problem, Rice's Theorem, Post Correspondence Problem.
+3

 - A. Internal Assessment (IA): Two class tests of 40 marks each.
 The first class test is to be conducted when approx. 40% syllabus is completed and the second class test when an additional 35% syllabus is completed.
-Duration of each test shall be one and a half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
+Duration of each test shall be one and half hour. - B. End Semester Theory Examination: In question, paper weightage of each module will be proportional to the number of respective lecture hours as mentioned in the syllabus. - 1.
 Question paper will consist of 3 questions, each carrying 20 marks. - 2.
-Question number 1 will be compulsory and based on the maximum contents of the syllabus. - 3.
+Question number 1 will be compulsory and based on maximum contents of the syllabus. - 3.
 Remaining questions will be mixed in nature (for example, if Q.2 has part (a) from module 3 then part (b) will be from other than module 3). - 4.
 Total three questions need to be solved.